 The ability to use it, on some (*) operating systems, without having to load any special drivers is a definite bonus.
 Apart from being less hassles to get it going, in the first place, it means that your hardware doesn't suddenly become a useless paperweight when you update or replace your computer system (unlike hardware that had special drivers that were only ever produced for particular versions of operating systems).

 * There are Windows drivers, but I'm not sure whether the device is useable, partially or wholly, without installing them.
+I'm told it will work in a basic two-channel mode without installing drivers.

 They make models with less, and more, inputs.
 I really only had a need for a two-input device, but saw the virtue in buying something more than I currently need.
 My main uses would be digitisation of pre-existing stereo recordings, or creation of new ones from two microphones.
 If you intend doing multi-track recording, count up all the channels that you will need as a minimum, and buy something with more.